TadasSabestinas/Management-of-database-systems/README.md

 ### Part 3

-#### A java application implementing CRUD operations for the designed E-Shop orders database.
+#### Developed a Java project with JDBC integration, which seamlessly executes Create, Read, Update, and Delete (CRUD) operations, meticulously designed to interact with the aforementioned database.